-- Automatic approval: In instances where faculty have a new child in the family, they may request tenure clock extension within one year following the birth, adoption, or placement of a foster child by submitting the Notification of a Birth, Adoption, or Placement of a Foster Child form.
+- Automatic approval: Faculty with a new child in the family may request tenure clock extension within one year following the birth, adoption, or placement of a foster child by submitting the Notification of a Birth, Adoption, or Placement of a Foster Child form.
 Approval is automatically granted.

 - Automatic: Approved family medical leave of 60 calendar days or longer will automatically extend the tenure clock.

 - Not Automatic: In all other cases the request for extension may be initiated by the faculty member, department head or the dean.
 Based on consultation with the faculty member and the department head, the dean will determine whether to request an extension and submit the request to the Provost.
 The descriptions above are abbreviated.
 Full details, definitions of terms, and forms are provided in the university Tenure Clock Regulation.

 The HR Benefits Child Care Resources Website provides information about other childcare providers, dependent day care flexible spending accounts, tax information, and discounts.